The Nightingale (2018 film): Plot

 In 1825, on the eve of the Black War, Irish convict Clare Carroll works as a servant for a Colonial force detachment commanded by Lieutenant Hawkins.
 The unit is visited by an officer to see if Hawkins is fit for promotion.
 Clare, nicknamed "Nightingale", sings and serves drinks for the men.
 After work, Clare visits Hawkins to make an inquiry, and he forces her to sing a special song for him.
 Hawkins makes unwanted advances to her and Clare rebuffs them.
 She asks about getting a letter of recommendation that would free her, her husband Aidan, and their infant daughter Bridget.
 But Hawkins rapes her for her perceived insolence.
-Aidan suspects that Clare has been hurt and tries to persuade Hawkins to give the letter.
+Aidan suspects that Clare has been hurt and tries to persuade Hawkins to provide the letter.

 That night, Aidan engages in a brawl with Hawkins, his second-in-command Sergeant Ruse, and Ensign Jago.
 The visiting officer witnesses the incident and decides that he is unfit for promotion.
 Hawkins commands Ruse and Jago to gather supplies for a journey through the bush to the town of Launceston, in hopes of negotiating with the officer.
 Before departing, the soldiers intercept the Carroll family as they attempt to flee.
 Hawkins rapes Clare again and orders Ruse to do so as well, which he does.
-Hawkins shoots and kills Aidan, and commands Jago to quiet Clare's crying daughter; he kills Bridget.
+Hawkins shoots and kills Aidan, and commands Jago to silence Clare's crying daughter, whom he unintentionally kills.

 The following morning, Clare awakes.
 She reports the incident to an RMP officer, but realizes that he's no help.
 She decides to seek revenge herself, with the help of an Aboriginal tracker named Billy.
-Clare tells Billy she wants to rendezvous with her husband who accompanies the colonial forces.
+Clare lies to Billy that she wants to rendezvous with her husband who is accompanying the colonial forces.
 At first, Clare is openly racist towards Billy while he sees her as being no different from the English colonists who murdered his family.

 Their mutual hostility dissipates, however, as they learn about each other's terrible losses and realize that they are both members of conquered peoples with persecuted cultures.
 Billy tells Clare that his true name is Mangana, palawa kani for "blackbird", the yellow-tailed black cockatoo.
-He wants to go north to reunite with the female survivors of his tribe.
+He wants to go north to reunite with the woman survivors of his tribe.

 Meanwhile, the officers recruit three white convicts and an Aboriginal tracker, Charlie, for their journey.
 Hawkins takes a liking to one of the convicts, a child named Eddie.
 Ruse kidnaps an indigenous woman named Lowanna to be used as a sex slave.
 Aboriginal men kill one of the convicts and injure Jago in an unsuccessful rescue mission.
 Hawkins holds Lowanna hostage, then kills her, distracting the men.